Joanne Johnson

-Joanne S. Johnson (born 1977, Birmingham, née Garner) is a geologist and Antarctic scientist, who has worked for British Antarctic Survey (BAS) since 2002.
+Joanne S. "Jo" Johnson (born 1977, née Garner) is a British geologist and Antarctic scientist, who has worked for British Antarctic Survey (BAS) since 2002.
 She works in the palaeoenvironments, ice sheets and climate change team and is best known for her work on glacial retreat.
+She was awarded the Polar medal in 2023.
 The Johnson Mesa in James Ross Island, Antarctica is named in her honour.

 Early life and education

 Johnson decided to follow a science career after enjoying studying science at King Edward VI High School for Girls during her teenage years.
 In 1998, Johnson obtained a BSc degree in Geology (1st class) from Durham University (Hatfield College).
 She then went on to complete a PhD in 2002, supervised by at Clare College, Cambridge, with a thesis on Magmatism of the Vitim Volcanic Field, Baikal Rift Zone, Siberia.
 The research consisted of using geochemical characteristics of lavas to study the composition and thickness of the lithosphere in the Baikal Rift Zone of Siberia, and to improve understanding of the melting regime beneath the region during the Cenozoic.